mokshkant7/Escape_The_Rain/README.md

-# Man_In_Rain
+# Escape_The_Rain

-In this C++ program a man tries to escape the Rain by running into his house.
+In this interactive C++ program a man tries to escape the Rain by running into his house.
 Colour is also there inside some objects.
+You can use keys to performa various tasks.

 To Run: